bocajs/NodeBotDays/README.md

 You'll find our Installation notes &amp; Start up script for our annual NodeBots Day Event

 # Thanks to our Sponsors
-This event wouldn't be possible without the amazing support of the Microsoft Azure Dev Advocates
+This event wouldn't be possible without the amazing support of the Microsoft’s Cloud Developer Advocacy team

 https://developer.microsoft.com/en-us/advocates